ali-farhad/blog.alifarhad.dev/content/posts/docker_magic_links.md

 description: "when running multiple Docker containers, you can access them all using pretty URLS"

-summary: "hen running multiple Docker containers, you can access them all using pretty URLS"
+summary: "when running multiple Docker containers, you can access them all using pretty URLS"

-tags: ["docker", "node", "dockerize", "Dockerfile", "docker networking']
+tags: ["docker", "node", "dockerize", "Dockerfile", "docker networking"]

 categories: ["docker", "node", "DockerFile]